-‘I should have gotten the damn vaccine,’ woman says fiance texted before he died of COVID-19
+‘I should have gotten the damn vaccine,’ woman says fiancé texted before he died of COVID-19

 Then, last Monday, there came a flurry of more dire texts: “911 911 911.”

 Freedy was going to the ICU, immediately.
-“Alright well I tried,” he messaged his fiancee.
+“Alright well I tried,” he messaged his fiancée.

 DuPreez began to cry as she recounted their last phone call.